vogt4nick/recipes.vogt4nick.com/src/en/soups/egg-drop-soup/cantonese-chicken-and-corn-egg-drop-soup.md

         shred until the breast resembles stringy, crumbly bits.
     1. **Cook corn.** Bring to boil.
 Add corn, and boil 2-3 minutes until cooked.
         Reduce to simmer.
 Add shredded breast and stir in seasonings.
     1. **Add slurry.** Mix slurry in a separate bowl.
-Stiring continuously, slowly pour in prepared slurry.
+Stirring continuously, slowly pour in prepared slurry.
     1. **Make egg drop.** Remove from heat.
 Stirring continuously, slowly pour egg in a thin stream.